-The Canon G1X Mark II sensor is almost as large as the Canon APS-C sensor, like the ones found in the Canon Rebel "ti" series, the Canon t3i, t4i, and t5i, as well as the EOS 10D to 70D series of Canon cameras, and the Canon SL1, SL2, and SL3.
+The Canon G1X Mark II sensor is almost as large as the Canon APS-C sensor, like the ones found in the Canon Rebel "ti" series, the Canon t3i, t4i, t5i, 6i, and t7i, as well as the EOS 10D through 70D, 80D, and 90D series of Canon cameras, and the Canon SL1, SL2, and SL3.

 It was a smart move for Canon to design a compact camera with such a nice big sensor packed inside.
-That's a big improvement over the 1/1.7 inch sensor you find in the s120 and the more recent "g" series like my Canon G11.
+That's a big improvement over the 1/1.7 inch sensor you find in the s120 and the more recent Canon "G" series like my Canon G11.

 One of the cool features of the Canon Powershot G1X Mark II sensor is the ability to shoot with different aspect ratios.
 The diagram below shows the two most well-known aspect ratios of 3:2 and 4:3.

-The Mark II can easily be switched between a 3:2 and 4:3 aspect ratio with the "function set" button on the back of the camera.
+The Mark II can easily be switched between different aspect ratios with the "function set" button on the back of the camera.

 The G1X Mark II also allows you to use 16:9, a square 1:1 ratio, and the standard "portrait" aspect ratio of 4:5 when you shoot photographs.
 The photos below show the compositions you get when using these "crops" of the sensor.